tea2code/fantasy-rts/documentation/plugins/VanillaModel/VanillaModel.md

 Will identify itself by the name and type `frts::RegionManager`.

-**IMPORTANT:** Because of implementation details it is currently not possible to access the region manager before initalization of modules after phase 10 is complete.
+**IMPORTANT:** Because of implementation details it is currently not possible to access the region manager before initalization of modules after phase **Initialize Modules** is complete.
 Doing so will most likely result in a crash or undefined behavior.

 ### Resource Lock